 Rather, many employers see a claim against them as an opportunity to address vulnerabilities with their health and safety planning and management.
 Following a personal injury claim, many workplaces become safer as companies take steps to prevent similar accidents or injuries occurring in the future.

 Will I be offered a no win, no fee service?

-Our solicitors acknowledge that one of the most common barriers to clients claiming the compensation that they rightly deserve is the cost of legal fees.
+Solicitors acknowledge that one of the most common barriers to clients claiming the compensation that they rightly deserve is the cost of legal fees.
 We also believe that it is unreasonable for clients to be at a financial loss in the pursuit of justice.
-With that in mind, we are pleased to offer a No Win, No Fee service.
+With that in mind, your solicitor will be pleased to offer a No Win, No Fee service.
 This means that you will not be asked to pay any upfront costs to start your bursitis claim, and there is no financial risk.
-If we cannot win your case, you won’t pay a penny.
+If the solicitor cannot win your case, you won’t pay a penny.